-Every newbie face this question when they are planning to install Windows operating system in their computer.
-And most of the them choose Windows 64-bit over 32-bit, unaware of the fact – how Windows 64-bit operating system outperforms 32-bit.
+Every newbie face this question when they are planning to install a Windows operating system on their computer.
+And most of them choose Windows 64-bit over 32-bit, unaware of the fact — how Windows 64-bit operating system outperforms 32-bit.

 Today in this article we are going to break down it for you, today you will know :

-- Why you have to choose Windows 64-bit over 32-bit version ?
+- Why you have to choose Windows 64-bit over a 32-bit version?